MissionsWhat does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God? --Micah 6:8

 We need your help to make a wonderful memory for someone special!
 Attending the prom is important to many young women, and often the expenses associated with the event make it extremely difficult for many families – especially in difficult economic times.

 The Prom Shoppe, an outreach ministry of the Apex UMC Family of Faith Communities, works to alleviate this burden.
 The shop provides prom dresses — as well as shoes, jewelry and accessories — to area teens.
 It serves the entire Wake and Chatham County areas.
 Monetary donations will be accepted.
-The 2017 Prom Shoppe will held March 24-25.
+Dates for the 2018 Prom Shoppe TBD.
 For more information, please contact Stacy Kivett.

 Simple Gifts Community Garden